Aaron Donald: 2017: First Defensive Player of the Year Award

-2018 season
+2018: Second Defensive Player of the Year Award and Super Bowl LIII

 On August 31, 2018, after holding out all offseason, Donald signed a six-year, $135 million contract extension with $87 million guaranteed.
 The deal made him the highest paid defensive player in NFL history, until Khalil Mack signed a $141 million contract with the Chicago Bears the next day after being traded from the Oakland Raiders.

-During Week 7 against the San Francisco 49ers, Donald finished with four sacks on quarterback C. J. Beathard, along with nine tackles, six for a loss, and five quarterback hits in a 39–10 road victory, earning him NFC Defensive Player of the Week for the fourth time in his career.
+During Week 7 against the 49ers, Donald finished with four sacks on quarterback C. J. Beathard, along with nine tackles, six for a loss, and five quarterback hits in a 39–10 road victory, earning him NFC Defensive Player of the Week honors for the fourth time in his career.
 Donald was named the NFC Defensive Player of the Month for the month of October after recording eight sacks, 17 tackles, and a forced fumble.
-In Week 16, Donald recorded seven tackles (four for a loss) and three sacks in a 31–9 victory over the Arizona Cardinals, earning him his fifth NFC Defensive Player of the Week.
+In Week 16, Donald recorded seven tackles (four for a loss) and three sacks in a 31–9 victory over the Cardinals, earning him his fifth NFC Defensive Player of the Week award.
 His three sacks brought his season total to 19.5, which broke the record for most sacks in a season by a defensive tackle, previously held by Keith Millard with 18.0.
 Donald added another sack in Week 17 against the 49ers and finished the season with a league-leading 20.5 sacks.
 Donald was named NFC Defensive Player of the Month for December, his second such award in the season.
 Donald was named to the Pro Bowl for his 2018 season.

 On January 4, 2019, Donald was named to the AP All-Pro First-team, being the only unanimous selection.
 On February 2, 2019, Donald was named NFL Defensive Player of the Year for the second consecutive season, joining Lawrence Taylor and J. J. Watt as the only players who have won the award in consecutive seasons.
 Donald helped the Rams defeat the Dallas Cowboys in the Divisional Round and the New Orleans Saints in the NFC Championship to reach the Super Bowl.
 In Super Bowl LIII Donald recorded five tackles but the Rams lost by a score of 13–3 to the New England Patriots, with the Patriots offensive linemen (including Joe Thuney) double teaming Donald in order to neutralize his effectiveness which was cited as a key factor in the result.
 He was ranked as the best player in the NFL by his peers on the NFL Top 100 Players of 2019.